College of Education and Human Development

 - Other Offices and Departments

-Health and Exercise Science Concentration
+ESHE Major: Health and Exercise Science Concentration

 The Fitness, Strength, and Conditioning cognate is designed for students intending to pursue careers in the fitness industry, primarily in performance training and fitness facilities.
 Employment in these areas of professional activity continues to improve, with strong career development opportunities.
 Students completing this option are well positioned for entry-level opportunities in the field.
 Some positions in the fitness industry are enhanced by graduate study.
 To improve employment potential, students are encouraged to obtain external certifications and participate in a variety of experiential learning opportunities available at Radford University

 The Health Education and Health Promotion cognate is designed for students who wish to promote, maintain, or improve the health of individuals, communities, and the nation.
 There is currently an increased demand for qualified health professionals to help individuals and communities improve their health.
 This degree prepares students to take the Certified Health Education Specialist (CHES) examination, the standard credentialing examination for health educators.
 This credential is often required or preferred of applicants for health promotion jobs in a variety of settings including: community organizations, health departments, worksites or hospitals.
 The concentration prepares students to become entry-level health professionals, and prepares students for graduate study in health education, health promotion, or public health.
-Knowledge in health-related areas, such as substance use and abuse, nutrition, epidemiology, community health, health behavior change, and program planning and evaluation will provide students with the background necessary for development of health promotion programs.
-Additional coursework in diversity of health, international health, and other courses will also help prepare students for careers in the field.
+Knowledge in health-related areas such as substance use and abuse, nutrition, epidemiology, community health, health behavior change, and program planning and evaluation will provide students with the background necessary for development of health promotion programs.
+Additional coursework in diversity of health, global health, and other courses will also help prepare students for careers in the field.

 Please contact faculty members listed below or academic advising for more information about this exciting program.